tpolvinen/Agri/Other_Notes/Kirjallisuuskatsausten muistiinpanot/Talavera2017-Review of IoT applications in agro-industrial.md

 *"What are the main technological solutions of the Internet of Things in agro-industrial and environmental fields?"*

-Valittujen tutkimusten havaittiin jakautuvan neljään sovellusaueeseen seuraavasti: tarkkailu (monitoring) 62 %, kontrollointi (control) 25 %, logistiikka (logistics) 7 %, ennustus (prediction) 6 %.
+Valittujen tutkimusten havaittiin jakautuvan neljään sovellusaueeseen seuraavasti: valvonta (oli:tarkkailu) (monitoring) 62 %, kontrollointi (control) 25 %, logistiikka (logistics) 7 %, ennustus (prediction) 6 %.

 #### Mittaus/Tarkkailu-kategoria: